Beating of Ken Tsang

 On 15 October 2014, pro-democracy activist Ken Tsang was beaten by Hong Kong Police officers in Tamar Park, Admiralty, after being arrested in a police clearance operation during the 2014 Hong Kong protests.
 Though not the only reported instance of police brutality during the protests, the assault gained notoriety as it was filmed from a distance by a Television Broadcasts Limited (TVB) news crew and broadcast to Hong Kong audiences.

 In February 2017, seven police officers were convicted of the assault and were sentenced to two years in prison.
+On appeal, two of the officers had their convictions overturned and the remaining five had their sentences reduced to a bit over one year in prison.

 Background

 Ken Tsang Kin-chiu (曾健超 (zang1 gin6 ciu1), born 12 July 1975) is a registered social worker who studied journalism at Shue Yan College in the 1990s, and was a member of the Civic Party at the time of the assault.
 He was travelling in South America when the Umbrella Movement began in late September 2014, and flew back to Hong Kong to join the protests.

 The 2014 protests occurred after the Standing Committee of the National People's Congress (NPCSC) issued a decision regarding proposed reforms to the Hong Kong electoral system.
 The decision was widely seen to be tantamount to the Chinese Communist Party pre-screening the candidates for the leader of Hong Kong.
 The protests took the form of occupation of major roads in Admiralty, Wan Chai, Causeway Bay, Tsim Sha Tsui, and Mong Kok.

 The beating of Ken Tsang took place at Admiralty, site of the largest protests.